chandanhpcic/docs/source/manual/virtuals.rst

 KVM
 ---
 **i440FX chipset**
-OPNsense on KVM works with virtio disks and network devices (confirmed on QEMU 5.0).
+Reticen8 on KVM works with virtio disks and network devices (confirmed on QEMU 5.0).

 **Q35 chipset**
-As of 22.1.x, OPNsense is based on FreeBSD 13.0, which includes support for the virtualized Q35 chipset and newer generation of KVM virtio devices.
+As of 22.1.x, Reticen8 is based on FreeBSD 13.0, which includes support for the virtualized Q35 chipset and newer generation of KVM virtio devices.
 Note that this was a relatively recent addition to FreeBSD, so it may not be as well tested as the i440 support.

 Others
 ------
-OPNsense can be installed on all virtual machines that support FreeBSD (such as Bhyve, VirtualBox).
+Reticen8 can be installed on all virtual machines that support FreeBSD (such as Bhyve, VirtualBox).

 ------------------